From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-As the Down Under Lounge, the main floor of the small building offers a unique and intimate space to enjoy live music.
-With its interior walls painted black, the small space has a few rugs in front of the Side Door Stage as well as high and low top round cocktail tables and a dozen or so seats at the bar.
-It’s easy to see why this friendly and accepting yet nondescript bar is a popular gathering spot for not only live music but karaoke, open mics, movies and other events.
-The space also includes an outdoor patio on the west side of the building and a basement speakeasy that contains half of the original bar from the old location as well as a grand piano.
-In 2024 Omaha Magazine named The Down Under Lounge one of the best neighborhood bars.
+As the DU, the main floor of the small building offered a unique and intimate space to enjoy live music.
+With its interior walls painted black, the small space had a few rugs in front of the old Side Door Stage as well as high and low-top round cocktail tables and a dozen or so seats at the bar.
+It was easy to see why this friendly and accepting yet nondescript bar was a popular gathering spot for live music, karaoke, open mics, movies, and other events.
+The space also included an outdoor patio on the west side of the building and a basement speakeasy that held half of the original bar from the old location.
+In 2024, Omaha Magazine named it one of the best neighborhood bars.

 I’d love to hear what you have to say so please feel free to comment.
 Until next time, keep exploring!